 MTNA partners with Acceptd, a digital platform used for auditions, to run the division competitions.
 Entrants must sign up for an Acceptd account in order to upload their performance videos.

 Sign up (or login) for an account here.

-Videos must be of high quality and recorded all at the same location.
+Videos must be of high quality.

 for tips about recording your videos.